havenwood/xpool/README.md

 __DESCRIPTION__

 A lightweight UNIX(X) Process Pool implementation.
 The size of the pool is dynamic and it can be resized at runtime if needs be.
-'Units of work' are what you can schedule and they are dispatched by the next  available subprocess in the pool.
-If the pool dries up the units of work are queued & the next available subprocess will pick it up.
+'Units of work' are what you can schedule and they are dispatched by a subprocess in the pool.
+If the pool dries up(all processes are busy) the units of work are queued & the next available subprocess will pick it up.

 There are also all the other features you might expect, such as an interface to shutdown gracefully or to shutdown immediately.
 Graceful shutdowns can operate within a timeout that when passed shuts down the pool immediately.
-This is optional, though, and you can  wait forever for a pool to shutdown gracefully if you want. :-)

 __EXAMPLES__